listr2/listr2/docs/task/prompts.md

 ::: info

-Please note that I rewrote the types for the `enquirer` and bundle them with this application.

-So it is highly likely that it has some mistakes in it since I usually do not use all of them.
-I will merge the original types when the `enquirer` fixes them with the pending merge request <GithubIssue :issue="235" /> , which can be tracked in issue , which will probably never happen!
+The types for `enquirer` are re-written and bundled with this adapter, so they may have some inaccuracies.
+They will be reconciled with the upstream types once `enquirer` merges its pending typings work (<GithubIssue :issue="235" />).

 :::